Thomaszh0000/arduino-supply-machine-prototype/README.md

 7. Test motor direction and rail distance before installing the mechanism inside the housing.

 The value `10787` in the motor loops was calibrated for the prototype rail distance used in this build.
 It should be adjusted if the rail length, motor speed, or dispensing mechanism changes.

-## What I Learned

-This project helped me practice embedded programming, hardware debugging, pin mapping, motor calibration, and physical system integration.
-It also taught me that mechanical design and power delivery can be just as important as the code when building a working prototype.

-## Limitations

-This was a prototype, not a commercial vending machine.
-The password is a demonstration feature, the enclosure was built with simple materials, and the motor timing was calibrated manually for a specific physical setup.
-The rail system was purchased from an online shop.